jivxjp/guide/docs/planning/visa-types.md

 sidebar_position: 1
 ---

-# The unfolding path: a grounded guide to Japan’s long-term visas
+# The Unfolding Path: A Grounded Guide to Japan’s Long-Term Visas

 ## First contact: the visa as initiation